ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part1.md

 `Z = {..., -1, 0, +1, +2, ...}`

-equipped with the common arithmetic operations `+` and `-` of adding and subtracting integers.
+equipped with the common arithmetical operations `+` and `-` of adding and subtracting integers.
 (A more precise definition is explained below.)

 Ever wondered why, when performing the same set of moves to a solved Rubik's cube again and again (for example: front, top, front, top, ...), you [eventually get back to its original position](/media/rubikscuberotations.mp4)?
 Well, this is a consequence of Lagrange's theorem in group theory.
 The beauty of mathematics, and group theory in particular, is that it allows us to understand these "happy accidents" on a much more conceptual level.